How it works

 Home Completion and Turnover

-Once the home is finished, and all the requirements have been met for home ownership.
-We turn the keys over to the occupying family.
-We hold a welcome home ceremony that the volunteers, families, sponsors, and board members attend.
+Once the home is finished, and all requirements have been met for homeownership, we turn the keys over to the new homeowners during a dedication ceremony attended by the family, volunteers, donors, sponsors, and Board members.

-Habitat reserves the right to waive or alter any of the upon criteria based upon the unique situation of the applicant.
+Habitat reserves the right to waive or alter any of the above criteria based upon the unique situation of the applicant.

 This is an Equal Housing Opportunity.
-Coos Bay Area Habitat for Humanity (As well as Habitat for Humanity International) does business in accordance with the federal Fair Housing law.
+Coos Bay Area Habitat for Humanity (as well as Habitat for Humanity International) does business in accordance with the federal Fair Housing Act.
+We do not discriminate against any person because of race, color, religion, sex, handicap, familial status, sexual orientation, age, gender identity, or national origin.